 Oakland: International Boulevard

 View Oakland International Blvd TOD Plan in a larger map

-The California Strategic Growth Council has awarded $999,836 to the City of Oakland to implement the Int'l Blvd.
+Early in 2013, the California Strategic Growth Council awarded $999,836 to the City of Oakland to implement the Int'l Blvd.
 TOD Plan and other sustainable communitiy initiatives.

 After the Oakland City Council accepted the International Blvd.
 TOD Plan, there was no money within the City budget to create the policies called for in the plan, much less to implement the community supported infill proposals articulated within the plan.
 This need became heightened with the recent dissolution of the City's Redevelopment Agency brought about by Governor Jerry Brown.

 In an attempt to find the resources for the implementation of the plan, TransForm was able to direct Great Communities Collaborative (GCC) resources to fund a grant writer to work with the City of Oakland, TransForm staff, and others to put together a proposal for the Strategic Growth Council's Community Planning Grants program.
 Our efforts resulted in a grant proposal that was ranked number three out of dozens of applications from around the state, scoring a 96/100 points, and which won the City of Oakland $999,836 for implementation!
 The winning grant proposal can be found as an attachment at the bottom of this webpage.